jonluca/blog/interesting-snippets.md

 From [How to interview engineers](https://defmacro.substack.com/p/how-to-interview-engineers)

 Here's how you do that.
 Tell the candidate in advance to have a laptop with their favorite development environment ready.
-They can use any operating system, any editor, any programming language— whatever makes them the most comfortable.
+They can use any operating system, any editor, any programming language- whatever makes them the most comfortable.

 When the interview starts, have them share the screen.
 You'll be watching as they type.
 Then, give them a problem.
 The one I gave for years is to write a program that plays every possible tic-tac-toe game, and then prints the number of valid games.
 You should make up your own problem, but this is roughly the difficulty you're shooting for, give or take.
 The candidate's goal is to write the program, compile it, run it, and get it to produce the correct answer.